NotJolyne1/MessHall-AntiCheat/README.md

 # AU3D-AntiCheat
 A host only AntiCheat for Among Us 3D/VR, due to the nature of the anticheat this mod only works if you are host
+- this anticheat patches out known exploits that are abused and blacklists known modders